On regularity and the word problem for free idempotent generated semigroups: Introduction

 The structure of $\ig{\E}$ is much more complicated than that of $\rig{\E}$, as already observed in \cite[Section 3]{BMM1}, where an initial comparison between the two is carried out.
 Its regular elements do form a part that in a way `looks like' the regular semigroup $\rig{\E}$, in the sense that the natural epimorphism $\ig{\E}\rightarrow\rig{\E}$ is bijective and Green's structure preserving on this part, and the corresponding maximal subgroups are isomorphic; see \cite[Theorem 3.6]{BMM1}.
-However, $\ig{E}$ will typically contain non-regular elements as well, and the structure of this part of the semigroup is not well understood at present.
+(More formally: the restriction of the above epimorphism to a regular $\D$-class preserves $\R$-, $\L$ and $\H$-classes, and the restriction to a group $\H$-class is a group isomorphism.)
+However, $\ig{\E}$ will typically contain non-regular elements as well, and the structure of this part of the semigroup is not well understood at present.

-The aim of this paper is to shift to focus of attention from maximal subgroups to the word problem and the structure of the non-regular part of $\ig{\E}$, by means of establishing the following main results: \begin{enumerate} \item a characterisation for when a word $w\in E^\ast$ represents a regular element in $\ig{\E}$ (Theorem~\ref{thm:testing_reg}); in the case where $E$ is finite this characterisation turns into an effective decision procedure (Theorem~\ref{thm:testing_reg_c}); \item a characterisation for when two words $u,v\in E^\ast$ representing regular elements actually represent the same element of $\ig{\E}$; when $E$ is finite and all maximal subgroups have soluble word problems, this turns into a solution for the word problem for the regular part of $\ig{\E}$ (Theorem~\ref{thm:reg}); \item an explicit construction of a finite band $E$ such that all maximal subgroups of $\ig{\E}$ have soluble word problems but the word problem for $\ig{\E}$ itself is not soluble (Theorem~\ref{thm_BGHMain}). \end{enumerate}
+The aim of this paper is to shift the focus of attention from maximal subgroups to the word problem and the structure of the non-regular part of $\ig{\E}$, by means of establishing the following main results: \begin{enumerate} \item a characterisation for when a word $w\in E^\ast$ represents a regular element in $\ig{\E}$ (Theorem~\ref{thm:testing_reg}); in the case where $E$ is finite this characterisation turns into an effective decision procedure (Theorem~\ref{thm:testing_reg_c}); \item a characterisation for when two words $u,v\in E^\ast$ representing regular elements actually represent the same element of $\ig{\E}$; when $E$ is finite and all maximal subgroups have soluble word problems, this turns into a solution for the word problem for the regular part of $\ig{\E}$ (Theorem~\ref{thm:reg}); \item an explicit construction of a finite band $E$ such that all maximal subgroups of $\ig{\E}$ have soluble word problems but the word problem for $\ig{\E}$ itself is not soluble (Theorem~\ref{thm_BGHMain}). \end{enumerate}

 Our explicit construction is designed so as to relate the word problem in $\ig{\E}$ with the subgroup membership problem in an arbitrary finitely presented group.